 The Indenture will provide that, if the Depository notifies us that it is unwilling or unable to continue as depository for the global notes or if at any time the Depository ceases to be a clearing agency registered under the Exchange Act and we do not appoint a successor depository within 90 days, or if there shall have occurred and be continuing an Event of Default or an event which, with the giving of notice or lapse of time, or both, would constitute an Event of Default with respect to the notes of the applicable series and a request for such exchange is made by DTC, then we will issue certificated notes in exchange for the global note.
-In addition, we may at any time and in our sole discretion determine not to have the notes of any series represented by a global note and, in such event, will issue certificated notes in exchange for the global note.
-In any such instance, an owner of a beneficial interest in a global note will be entitled to physical delivery of certificated notes of the applicable series equal in principal amount to its beneficial interest and to have the certificated notes registered in its name.
+In addition, we may at any time and in our sole discretion determine not to have the notes of any series represented by a global note and, in such event, will issue certificated notes in exchange for the global note will be entitled to physical delivery of certificated notes of the applicable series equal in principal amount to its beneficial interest and to have the certificated notes registered in its name.
 We expect that instructions for registering the certificated notes would be based upon directions received from the Depository with respect to ownership of the beneficial interests in a global note.